-We had no idea when we set out on our course to live in an RV that our marriage was bound to change.
+We had no idea when we set out on our course to live in an RV that our marriage was about to change.
 The whole dynamics thing…the closeness (as in space around us), intimacy and dealing with unspoken emotion.
-What ‘used to be’ is now ‘no longer’.
-We have become….oh, dare I say….’different’, more pliable and resilient.
-Even to go as far as saying more than when we were as an Active Duty Military Family for the few decades past.
+What used to be is now no longer.
+We have become….oh, dare I say….different, more pliable and more resilient.
+I dare to say even more than when we were an Active Duty Military Family.

 Continue reading “The Part of RV Life No One Talks About”